gamween/XRPL-SERVER/README.md

-This is the server XRPL-BONDS Server, please checks the repositary: https://github.com/gamween/XRPL-BONDS.git to learn more about the app.
+This is the server XRPL-BONDS Server, please check the repositary: https://github.com/gamween/XRPL-BONDS.git to learn more about the app.